Copyright © 2012, 2014, 2013 Lars Vogel

 If the review process has resulted in required changes by the reviewers, the author of the patch (or someone else) can adjust the patch.
 In his local repository he amends the original commit and pushes his changes again to Gerrit.
 He can also adjust the commit message while amending the commit.
 If the developer uses the same Change-Id, the Gerrit review system identifies the change and updates the review request.

 Gerrit allows you to select the Patch Set in the Comparison view of a file.
 This way you can review the changes after your last review.

 After the patch is of sufficient quality, the reviewer can give a +2 evaluation of the change and afterwards press the Publish and Submit button.

-In a typical Gerrit setup one developer is not allowed to give +2.
-This requires that at least two developers review the change before it is applied to the code base.
+While a single developer with sufficient rights can give +2 and merge it right away, the four-eye principle, which requires that at least two developers review the change before it is applied to the code base, is considered best practice.

 Press ? in the Gerrit web user interface to see the actions you can trigger via shortcuts.